walkercraig/walkercraig/_posts/2021/2021-04-14-podcast-chicago-journal-trailer.md

 ---

-You can listen to the the Chicago Journal Podcast on the following platforms:
+You can listen to the Chicago Journal Podcast on the following platforms:

 <h3><a href="https://anchor.fm/chicagojournal">Anchor.fm</a></h3>